arokem/nrdg-website/_pages/research.md

 ## Data science

 As we apply tools from statistical learning to problems in neuroscience, we also end up developing general purpose open-source statistical computing tools.
-Our lab is also involved in a variety of ways in data science education and training.
+Our group is also involved in a variety of ways in data science education and training.

 {% for publi in site.data.publist %}
   {% if publi.datasci == 1 %}